-Part C of the University General Regulations 2020-21 (below) explains the procedure you will have to go through if you are accused of misconduct and the potential penalties you could receive.
-They also set out the means for you to appeal if you believe the decision reached is wrong or the penalty is too severe.
+Part C of the University General Regulations 2020-21 (below) explains the process for the reporting and investigation of alleged student misconduct, as well as the potential penalties that may be applied.
+They also set out the means for students to appeal if they believe the decision reached is wrong or the penalty is too severe.